grafana/grafana/docs/sources/visualizations/time-series/index.md

 ### Bar alignment

 Set the position of the bar relative to a data point.
-In the examples below, **Show points** is set to **Always** to make it easier to see the difference this setting makes.
+In the examples below, **Show points** is set to **Always** which makes it easier to see the difference this setting makes.
 The points do not change; the bars change in relationship to the points.

 - **Before** ![Bar alignment before icon](http://localhost:3002/static/img/docs/time-series-panel/bar-alignment-before.png)
   The bar is drawn before the point.
 The point is placed on the trailing corner of the bar.